hamyyy/SFML-Template/README.md

     ./build.sh: Contains the build scripts that tasks.json calls

-    ./env/.all.mk: All platforms/builds (excluded by default)
+    ./env/.all.mk (or ./env.mk): All platforms/builds (excluded by default)

     ./env/.debug.mk: All platforms, Debug build
     ./env/.release.mk: All platforms, Release build